 - 2 g Freshly ground black pepper

-- Passo 2: Prepare the chickpea cream: in a saucepan, heat 30 ml of extra virgin olive oil with a lightly crushed garlic clove and the rosemary sprig.
-Let it flavor for a couple of minutes over low heat.
+- Step 2: Prepare the chickpea cream: in a saucepan, heat 30 ml of extra virgin olive oil with a lightly crushed garlic clove and the rosemary sprig.
+Let the aromatics infuse for a couple of minutes over low heat.

-- Passo 3: Add the pre-cooked chickpeas (rinsed and drained) to the saucepan.
-Sauté them for a few minutes, then pour in the hot vegetable broth.
-Let it simmer for about 10-15 minutes, until the chickpeas are very soft and have absorbed some of the liquid.
-Remove the garlic and rosemary.
+- Step 3: Add the rinsed and drained pre-cooked chickpeas.
+Sauté for a few minutes, then pour in the hot vegetable broth.
+Simmer for 10–15 minutes until the chickpeas are very soft and have absorbed some liquid.
+Remove garlic and rosemary.

-- Passo 4: Blend the chickpeas with an immersion blender until you get a smooth and velvety cream.
-If necessary, add another tablespoon of broth to reach the desired consistency.
+- Step 4: Blend the chickpeas with an immersion blender until perfectly smooth and velvety.
+Add another tablespoon of broth if needed for the desired consistency.
 Season with salt and pepper.
-Keep the cream warm.
+Keep warm.

-- Passo 6: Add the well-drained and patted dry julienned cuttlefish to the pan.
-Turn up the heat and sauté the cuttlefish for a couple of minutes, stirring often, until it has released its water.
+- Step 6: Add the well-drained and patted dry julienned cuttlefish.
+Increase the heat and sauté for a couple of minutes, stirring frequently, until the cuttlefish has released its water.

-- Passo 8: Add the finely chopped fresh parsley to the cuttlefish, stir, and turn off the heat.
+- Step 8: Add the finely chopped fresh parsley to the cuttlefish, stir, and remove from heat.
 Season with salt and pepper to taste.

-- Passo 9: Plate by pouring a generous ladle of warm chickpea cream onto the bottom of each plate.
+- Step 9: Plate by pouring a generous ladle of warm chickpea cream onto the base of each plate.
 Arrange the julienned cuttlefish on top.
 Finish with a drizzle of raw extra virgin olive oil and a grind of fresh pepper.
-Serve immediately.
+Serve immediately — and watch your guests close their eyes at the first bite.

-- For an even creamier chickpea purée, you can pass it through a fine-mesh sieve after blending.
+- For an even silkier chickpea cream, pass it through a fine-mesh sieve after blending.
+The result: fine-dining quality with minimal effort.

-- Do not overcook the julienned cuttlefish; being already thinly sliced, it requires short cooking times to maintain a tender and juicy consistency.
+- Do not overcook the julienned cuttlefish.
+Already thinly sliced, it requires only brief cooking to maintain a tender, juicy texture.
+A few minutes separate perfection from rubber.

 🛍️ Order SEPPIA TAGLIO JULIENNE 4.8KG CRT SENZA GLASS.
 FREDD